AdrienSF/behavioral-boids/README.md

 The boids algorithm manages to simulate flocking behavior by making each boid follow only a few simple rules:
 - Match the position of other boids
 - Match the velocity of other boids
-- avoid colliding with other boids
+- Avoid colliding with other boids

 Matching the position and velocity of other boids is in a sense imitating the behavior of boids around it.
 In this project I try to extend this concept of imitating behavior: what happens if boids try to match acceleration instead of velocity? what if boids imitate the reaction other boids have in relation to their surroundings?
 There are many properties of a boid that can be imitated.